-Case study is the research design that was employed in this research study.
-(Yin, 1994), defines case study as an empirical inquiry that investigates a contemporary phenomenon within its real-life context.
-The study questions used in case studies are most likely to be clearly defined questions and their definition is the first task of the researchers.
-This research study looks at why marketing personnel face challenges in the marketing of banking products and how these challenges affect their operations and the bank in general hence the adoption of this research design.
+Case study is the research design that would be employed in this research study.
+(Yin, 1994), defines case study as an empirical inquiry that investigates a contemporary phenomenon within its real real-life context.
+The study questions used in case studies are most likely to be will be clearly defined questions and their definition is the first task of the researchers.
+This research study will look at why marketing personnel face challenges in the marketing of banking products and how these challenges affect their operations and the bank in general hence the adoption of this research design.

 A frequent criticism of case study methodology is that its dependence on a single case renders it incapable of providing generalising conclusion.
-As advised by Yin (1994), findings from this study was generalised to theories to make it viable and reliable for generalisation.
+As advised by Yin (1994), findings from this study will be generalised to theories to make it viable and reliable for generalisation.
 This is the basis for the literature review in the next chapter.